- 5 Easy and Filling Keto Smoothie Recipes

 This avocado toast is packed with healthy monounsaturated fats from avocado and omega-3 fatty acids from wild-caught smoked salmon.

-Stacked with avocado, cucumber, smoked salmon, red onion, and spices like red pepper flakes, salt, pepper, and fresh dill, this impressive recipe takes less than 10 minutes to put together and banishes AM hunger with a ton of healthy fats.
+Stacked with avocado, cucumber, smoked salmon, red onion, and spices like red pepper flakes, salt, pepper, and fresh dill, this impressive recipe takes less than 10 minutes to put together and banishes hunger with loads of healthy fats.

-4 Breakfast Ideas that Work Well for Meal Prepping
+3 Breakfast Ideas That Work Well for Meal Prepping

-Do your busy mornings make it impossible to squeeze in a healthy breakfast?
+Do your busy mornings make it seem impossible to squeeze in a healthy breakfast?

 Try meal prepping breakfast ahead of time and you’ll have servings to grab throughout your hectic workweek.

-These five low-carb breakfast recipes make keto meal prep a better choice than the dirty keto options along your commute:
+These low-carb breakfast recipes make keto meal prep a better choice than the dirty keto options along your commute.

 #1: Keto Coconut Chia Bars